jon-jacky/Piety/editors/edsel.md

 ## Using edsel commands ##

-Most *edsel* sessions involve both display editing and the command line.
-In fact, all operations are available at the command line.
+Most edsel sessions involve both display editing and the command line.
+All operations are available at the command line.
 Display editing is often more convienient, but some operations are not available in display editing.

-For working with files and buffers at the command line, see the instructions for [ed.py](ed.md) (also [here](ed.txt)).
+Regarding the command line: For working with files and buffers see the instructions for [ed.py](ed.md) (also [here](ed.txt)).
 For working with windows, see [edda](edda.md) (also [here](edda.txt)).
 For working with the built-in Python shell, see [wyshka](../shells/wyshka), and for